 Truly Berlin’s most multicultural enclave, Kreuzberg has developed a well-deserved reputation for being a mecca for the city’s alternative culture.
-Here are five handpicked Airbnb listed flats in Kreuzberg and neighboring Neukölln that pay homage to the area’s eclectic culture.
+Here are three handpicked Airbnb listed flats in Kreuzberg and neighboring Neukölln that pay homage to the area’s eclectic culture.

 Kreuzberg’s rise from rural obscurity parallels Germany’s emergence as an industrial powerhouse in the mid-19th century; it quickly became a bustling center of economic activity, from newspaper printers to book publishers.
 World War II air raids, however, decimated the area, wiping out large swathes of its light industry and residential architecture.
 The wartime destruction would result in a unique cultural vivacity that emerged as a postwar confluence of rent regulations and population growth led to an influx of artists, students and immigrants.
 Today, these form the backbone of contemporary Kreuzberg’s reputation.

 Bordered by the River Spree to the east and bisected by the Landwehr canal, Kreuzberg’s bohemian spirit can be seen in its plethora of graffiti-covered walls, record shops and vintage goods stores, which sit side-by-side with Turkish supermarkets and döner kebab stands.
 We’ve put together a handpicked selection of 10 Airbnb listed apartments that straddle Kreuzberg’s past and present, encapsulating its edgy, counterculture vibe.

 High-ceilings and nearly floor-to-ceiling arched windows flood this Kreuzberg apartment